mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-03-monday_afternoon_metaphlan_and_kitome.md

 ---
-title: Monday Afternoon - Metaphlan and the unreal microbiome
+title: Monday Afternoon - MetaPhlAn and the unreal microbiome
 ---

-# Monday Afternoon - Metaphlan and the unreal microbiome
+# Monday Afternoon
+## MetaPhlAn and the unreal microbiome

 ---

 ## Objectives

-By the end of this session, participants will be able to:
+By the end of this session, you will be able to:

 1. **Understand the Role of MetaPhlAn in Metagenomics**:
    - Explain the key features of MetaPhlAn and its importance in profiling microbial communities.